-In the meantime there are several things you can do to prepare your honey for family and friends.
+In the meantime, you can do several things to prepare your honey for family and friends.

 Cut comb honey is easy to prepare, fun to look at, and quite popular.
 All you need is a sharp knife, a baker’s cooling rack or queen excluder, a tray or baking sheet to catch the drips, and packaging for the finished product.

 Just place the cooling rack or queen excluder on the tray or baking sheet, then lay the frame of honey on top of that.
 Slice the comb into pieces (4-inch squares are popular) with the sharp knife.
 To keep the comb clean, wipe the knife after each cut.
 Move the cut pieces slightly apart and allow them to drain for several hours.
 Once drained, you can place the pieces on small food trays or plates and cover them with food wrap.
 Collect the honey in the tray and save it for the times you need extracted honey.

 Obviously, you can’t do this if you’ve used plastic foundation.
 Always use wax foundation in honey supers, or better yet, go foundationless and let the bees build their own.

 Cut the comb from the frame and place it in a bowl or pan.
 If you have plastic foundation, scrape the comb off each side and place it in the bowl.
 To crush the comb you can use a potato masher, which works well in a flat-bottomed bowl, or a pestle, which works well in a round-bottomed bowl.
 You can also use a heavy wooden spoon or a smooth stone.